Analysis of time-stepping methods for the monodomain model: Conclusion

 \section{Conclusion}

+In this article, we provide a strategy to practically determine precise values of the critical time step for linearly implicit time-stepping methods applied to reaction-diffusion equations.
+The methodology requires solving numerically the reaction-diffusion equation in dimension one, but gives critical time steps that equally applies to n-dimensional settings.
+The efficiency of the methodology is illustrated using the monodomain model with ionic models of varying stiffness.

-In this article, we investigated the impact of ionic model complexity and stiffness on finding an efficient numerical solution through a variety of time-stepping methods.
+We also investigated the impact of ionic model complexity and stiffness on finding an efficient numerical solution through a variety of time-stepping methods.
 The simplest model that we tested is the MS model.
 Its stiffness is low and hence there is no need for very stable methods to be used.
-The most accurate method to solve this problem is Strang splitting using Runge-Kutta methods (RK2 or RK4) to solve the ionic model and the reaction part of the monodomain model, and Crank-Nicholson for the diffusion part of the monodomain model.
+The most accurate method to solve this problem is Strang splitting using Runge-Kutta methods (RK2 or RK4) to solve the ionic model and the reaction part of the monodomain model, and Crank-Nicholson (CN) for the diffusion part of the monodomain model.
 Due to the nature of operator splitting methods, they become less competitive when solving more complex models.
 Indeed, for each time-step, we do two RK substeps which, for the second-order RK method, implies computing the ionic currents four times, and for the original fourth order RK, eight times.
 As the models get more complex and realistic, computing the ionic currents takes up most of the computational cost of the algorithms.
 Therefore, multistep methods such as SBDF2 become more efficient with respect to computational time when solving more complex models because the ionic currents are only computed once per time-step.
-For the Beeler-Reuter model, both the SBDF2 and the Strang splitting methods are the most efficient.
+For the Beeler-Reuter model, the SBDF2, RL-CNAB and the Strang splitting methods are the most efficient unless a coarse solution is needed.
 The easier implementation of the SBDF2 scheme makes it faster with interpreted languages such as MATLAB.
-For the TNNP model, the SBDF2 method outclasses the Strang splitting methods in terms of efficiency.
-The third-order DC3 method was the most efficient only in the case of extremely accurate solutions.
+For the TNNP model, the SBDF2 method outclasses the other methods in terms of efficiency when a very accurate solution is required, while the RL-CNAB methods clearly wins for more affordable simulations at larger error levels.
+Therefore, the choice of the time-stepping method depends on the stiffness of the model.
+Strang splitting methods are best for the models with less stiffness, while SBDF2 becomes better as the stiffness increases and RL-CNAB is the obvious choice for the stiffest models where stability is critical.
+The third-order DC3 method is the most efficient only in the case of extremely accurate solutions (not shown here).
 In practice, simulations do not require this much accuracy as the balance between modelling and numerical error allows for a lower level of numerical accuracy.